TR33HGR/make-flashcards/README.md

-# python-template
+# make-flashcards
-Template for installable python package, with tox for unit tests & linting.
+Automates creation of flashcards from Konkuk Language Institute's Korean textbook

-Created following the [Packaging Python Projects](https://packaging.python.org/tutorials/packaging-projects/) tutorial
+Created following the [TODO]() tutorial

 ## tox
 For tox, from the base directory, run the command: